YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 ``tpfnparm`` as a parameter.
 As discussed under `Transaction Processing`_, the function should use the intrinsic special variable ``$trestart`` to manage any externally visible action (which YottaDB recommends against, but which may be unavoidable).
-The function should return one of the following:
+The function pointed to by ``tpfn`` should return one of the following:

 - ``YDB_OK`` — application logic indicates that the transaction can be committed (the YottaDB engine may still decide that a restart is